asmae-toumi/zone-entries/README.md

 ## Presentation

 This folder contains the poster presented at the 2019 New England Symposium on Statistics in Sports, Boston, MA.

+Please see Summary.Rmd file for the code generating this page: http://rpubs.com/atoumi/zone-entries-nhl